 What is Bipolar Type Two?

-Your depression must last for at least two weeks, and while the symptoms may be the same as in bipolar 1 your mania will be milder.1
+Your depression must last for at least two weeks, and while the symptoms may be the same as in bipolar 1 your hypomania is much more mild than the manic symptoms of Bipolar I.1

 Hypomania in type 2 bipolar disorder also rarely requires hospitalization.

 Some of the symptoms associated with hypomania include,

 - Sleeping less